-If you want an easy tool to manage your content online, then you really should consider building your website with WordPress.
+If you want an easy way to manage your content online, then we strongly recommend that you consider using WordPress.

-WordPress provides site owners with two main content publishing types: Posts and Pages.
+WordPress provides users with two main content publishing types: Posts and Pages.

-In this tutorial, you are going to discover the most important differences between WordPress Posts and WordPress Pages and which type to use when publishing content to your web site.
+In this tutorial, you will discover the main differences between WordPress Posts and Pages and which type to use when publishing content online.

-First, we’ll help you understand the main differences, and then we’ll focus on when to use Pages and Posts on your web site.
+First, we’ll explain the differences, and then we’ll focus on ways to use Posts and Pages on your WordPress web site.

-With WordPress, you can publish content online using either Posts or Pages.
+In WordPress, you can publish content online using either a Post or a Page.

-Although your blog readers and site visitors may not really care whether you are using Posts or Pages to display your content, it’s important that you understand the differences between these two features, in order to know when to use one or the other whenever you have information to publish online.
+Although your blog readers and site visitors may not really care whether you choose to publish content online using Posts or Pages, it’s important that you understand the differences between these two features, so you can know when to use one or the other whenever you have new information to publish online.

-Let’s take a look, then, at these differences, starting with Posts.
+Let’s have a look, then, at these differences, starting with Posts.

 What do you think about when you hear the word “blogging”?
-Most people associate blogs with content related to personal writing, sharing latest news and updates, and so on.
+Most people associate blogging with content related to publishing personal opinions, sharing latest news, and so on.

-Regular “blog” entries are typically written using posts.
+When writing ”blog” content, you would typically use posts.
 We refer to these as “blog posts.”

-Posts can be used to publish all of the above content online, but there’s another reason for using blog posts, and that is covered in our WordPress Traffic Blueprint articles.
+Posts can be used to publish all of this content online, but there’s another reason for using blog posts, and that is discussed in detail in our WordPress Traffic Blueprint article series.

-To learn more about this series, go here:
+To learn more about this article series, go here:

-By default, Posts are entries listed by date and typically displayed in reverse chronological order on your home page, so that the most recently published entry shows above the older posts …
+By default, Posts are entries listed by date and typically displayed in reverse chronological order on your blog’s home page, so that the most recent entry shows above the older posts …

-(Blog posts normally display in reverse chronological order, with the latest blog post listed the top)
+(Posts typically display in reverse chronological order, with the latest blog entry at the top)